dustinbrownman/dev.dustinbrown/content/posts/role-playing-qa.md

   email: "me@dustinbrown.dev"
 ---

-These week a ran a fun experiment I thought others would get a kick out of.
+This week I ran a fun experiment and thought others would get a kick out of it.

 Over the last couple of weeks I've been working on an automation project.
 I can't go into details, but the project was unlike anything I'd ever worked on.
 Lots of tinkering, testing, and trial and error.